Statue of Edward Colston: 20th century

 the blind spots in Western culture, a collective amnesia which denies the sources of wealth which built such 'trophies of empire', and the ways in which dominant white culture and its people benefit from the exploitation of other cultures and people both overseas and at home.

-In January 1998, "SLAVE TRADER" was written in paint on the base of the statue.
+In January 1998, "FUCK OFF SLAVE TRADER" was written in paint on the base of the statue.
 Bristol City councillor Ray Sefia said: "If we in this city want to glorify the slave trade, then the statue should stay.
 If not, the statue should be marked with a plaque that he was a slave trader or taken down."